School List – 7 Great Schools with Vet Nutrition Programs

 Address : Knoxville, TN

 The University of Tennessee at Knoxville has three DVMs on staff with expertise in nutrition.
-One of these, Dr. Claudia Kirk, even received a PhD in nutrition and is a diplomate of the American College of Veterinary Nutrition.
-The two other nutrition DVMs also are diplomates of the ACVN.
+One of these, Dr. Claudia Kirk, even received a PhD in nutrition and is a diplomate of the American College of Veterinary Internal Medicine.
+The two other nutrition DVMs also are diplomates of the ACVIM.
 The school has a nutrition services department through which students may be able to learn about obesity management and how to help veterinarians provide critical care support to hospitalized patients.
 Homemade diet formulation is also available.
 All students in the school's DVM program need to take Veterinary Nutrition as a required course and Small Animal Nutrition is offered as an elective.

 UC Davis